 NANHI KALI INITIATIVE

-I saw ad of “Nanhi Kali” on TV few days back and wanted to write about daughters of India.
+I saw an ad of “Nanhi Kali” on TV a few days back and wanted to write about daughters of India.
 Tomorrow is daughter’s day and what can be a better occasion than daughter’s day to write about it.
 Many girls want to be boys, and you know why?
 See this video to know the reason-

 I went to their website to know more about it.
 Project Nanhi Kali was initiated in 1996 by the K. C. Mahindra Education Trust (KCMET) with the aim of providing primary education to underprivileged girl children in India.
 They are working with 190 NGO’S and providing support since 2005.
 Nestle India is also supporting this cause.

-My first step towards this initiative is this blog and will try to help them as much as I can through my writings and spreading a word through other channels.
+My first step towards this initiative is this blog and will try to help them as much as I can through my writings and be spreading a word through other channels.

-Read more about Nanhi kali and support our daughters as your support matters a lot for them.
+Read more about Nanhi Kali and support our daughters as your support matters a lot for them.

 Linking it to WriteTribe #FridayReflections under prompt “We accept the love we think we deserve.”